-The Company has acquired the LAB Property under an agreement dated June 24, 2019, where it can earn a 100% interest by making cash payment of \$10,000 and issuing \$40,000 worth of shares.
+Manganese X Energy Corp. ("MN"), a Public Listed Company in Toronto Stock Exchange (TSXV-MN), acquired the LAB Property under an agreement dated June 24, 2019, where it can earn a 100% interest by making cash payment of \$10,000 and issuing \$40,000 worth of shares.
 There is 2% NSR on the property to the vendor.
+As announced on March 17, 2020, MN intends to complete a spin out of the LAB Graphite Property into a separate publicly traded company.
+Graphano being the future spin out target now holds 100% interest in the Property.
 The claims are still in the name of Afzaal Pirzada who is holding these claims in trust.